kbarre123/vixen_sequences/README.md

 vixen_sequences
 ===============

 My sequences from the "Vixen 3" program folder as by the software's version control.
+Admitedly, they're quite basic but I enjoy the 100% DIY factor as opposed to buying a fancy controller.

 ### Hardware
 I'm using an Arduino Uno R3 connected to a PC (Windows 7) via USB.
 I'm interfacing Vixen 3.1u2 (build #66) via the